ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 CIQ shim-unsigned-x64 RPM repository:  https://bitbucket.org/ciqinc/shim-unsigned-x64/src/ciq8/

-This code is a combination of:  https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2 , NX patch https://github.com/rhboot/shim/pull/530 , and an RPM spec file derived from the Rocky (and in turn RHEL) one.
+This code is a combination of:  https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2 , and an RPM spec file derived from the Rocky (and in turn RHEL) one.

 Additionally, I have a "frozen" repository copy of the Mock buildroot and build dependencies (gcc, openssl, et al.) here:  https://rl-secure-boot.ewr1.vultrobjects.com/repos/shim_review_deps/  (this gets used by Mock as a source of RPM dependencies)